 Since folks are so interested in downstream flowpaths, I decided to add a couple of new features.
 You can now use higher-precision mode.
 (This is enabled by default if you are zoomed in far enough or when you manually enter coordinates).

 Previously, the flowpath started at the closest river or stream.
 Now, the flowpath starts right near the point where you clicked.
 (Well, starting at the nearest pixel with a downstream neighbor.)
 The app will trace the flow from the point of origin, going downhill over land until it encounters a stream or river.
 From there, it flows to the sea or to an inland sink.

 You can now share or embed your downstream flowpaths.
 After you’ve created a new flowpath, just click one of the sharing buttons at the left bottom.
 The link will point to a custom page with your flowpath.
 To embed a map widget, click the embed button </>, and copy and paste the code into a web page or blog post.

-The spill occurred at: Latitude: 40.8361° N, Longitude: -80.5216° W. We can use the Global Watersheds app to find out what is downstream of this location.
+Based on the EPA reports, the spill occurred at latitude: 40.836° N, longitude: -80.522° W. We can use the Global Watersheds app to find out where water flows downstream from this location.
 This can help us begin to understand where these chemicals can be transported by water, and what people and ecosystems could be at risk.

 As always, if you encounter any bugs using these new features, send me a message!

 On the Global Watersheds app, I noticed that the OpenTopo map layers were not loading for me at all.
 I think I may have gone over some kind of limit.

 As a workaround, I’ve added a whole bunch of new basemap options.
 A couple of them only work in certain regions.
 For example, GeoPortail France only works at higher zoom levels in France, and the USGS topographic maps can only zoom in to the US.